 A Standard Possession Order (SPO) is what many families have in their court orders (or at least a variation on the SPO).
 However, if you have an ex-spouse or ex-partner who has acted violently with you or your child’s other parent in the past then it probably isn’t in the best interests of your child to have visitation this frequently.

 There is a fair amount of coordination that is required for parents when visitation occurs in this way.
 Personal contact for you and the other parent is not a wise idea in all likelihood.
 Incidents of family violence or sexual abuse must be considered, by law, when a judge determines what sort of visitation structure is appropriate and in the best interests of your child.

-If there is a significant threat of violence to your children or to you then it may be the case that any level of visitation with the other parent is too much.
-You can ask the judge in child support court to deny or restrict visitation a significant amount.
-This will be asking a lot (relatively speaking) from a family court judge so the burden is on you to produce evidence that shows domestic violence has occurred during the prior two year period before your family case was filed.
-A judge must consider this type of evidence when making a determination regarding primary conservatorship.
+If there is a significant threat of violence to your children or you then it may be the case that any level of visitation with the other parent is too much.
+You can ask the judge in child support court to deny or restrict visitation by a significant amount.
+This will be asking a lot (relatively speaking) from a family court judge so the burden is on you to produce evidence that shows domestic violence has occurred during the prior two-year period before your family case was filed.
+A judge must consider this type of evidence when deciding regarding primary conservatorship.